On the relationship between logarithmic TAQ and logarithmic THH: Introduction

-\begin{enumerate} \item satisfies \emph{log \'etale descent} the natural map $A \wedge_R {\rm THH}(R, P) \xrightarrow{} {\rm THH}(A, M)$ is a stable equivalence; \item is \emph{formally log {\rm THH}--\'etale} if the unit map $A \xrightarrow{} {\rm THH}^{(R, P)}(A, M)$ is a stable equivalence; \item is \emph{formally log ${\rm TAQ}$-\'etale} if the $A$-module spectrum ${\rm TAQ}^{(R, P)}(A, M)$ is contractible. \end{enumerate} \end{definition}
+\begin{enumerate} \item satisfies \emph{log \'etale descent} the natural map $A \wedge_R {\rm THH}(R, P) \xrightarrow{} {\rm THH}(A, M)$ is a stable equivalence; \item is \emph{formally log {\rm THH}-\'etale} if the unit map $A \xrightarrow{} {\rm THH}^{(R, P)}(A, M)$ is a stable equivalence; \item is \emph{formally log ${\rm TAQ}$-\'etale} if the $A$-module spectrum ${\rm TAQ}^{(R, P)}(A, M)$ is contractible. \end{enumerate} \end{definition}

-The following generalizes Theorem \ref{etaledescentthh} to pre--logarithmic ring spectra:
+The following generalizes Theorem \ref{etaledescentthh} to pre-logarithmic ring spectra:

-\begin{theorem} Let $(R, P) \to (A, M)$ be a map of pre--logarithmic ring spectra.
-Then the following implications always hold true: Moreover, if the pre--logarithmic ring spectra involved are connective, then the reverse implications hold. \end{theorem}
+\begin{theorem} Let $(R, P) \to (A, M)$ be a map of pre-logarithmic ring spectra.
+Then the following implications always hold true: Moreover, if the pre-logarithmic ring spectra involved are connective, then the reverse implications hold. \end{theorem}

-In the theorem, \emph{connectivity} informally means that the pre--logarithmic structure should only attempt to capture homotopy classes in non--negative degrees.
+In the theorem, \emph{connectivity} means that both the underlying commutative ring spectrum and a graded analogue of the spherical monoid ring of the underlying graded ${\Bbb E}_\infty$-space are connective.
 We make this precise in Definition \ref{logconnective}.
-We do not consider this condition to be restrictive; in all non-trivial examples of interest, the underlying commutative ring spectrum will be connective.

 We remark that our terminology differs from that used used in \cite{RSS18}, where the term ``formally log ${\rm THH}$-\'etale" is used for what we have called ``log \'etale descent."
 With our terminology, the main result of \cite[Section 6]{RSS18} reads as follows: